Content Pandemics and the Impetus for Enterprise Content Curation. The age of ferocious mediocrity is upon us.

 Like a virus slowly evolving and afflicting greater and greater portions of the population; mediocre content has been infecting every medium it touches.
 Not only has it overwhelmed and made scarce good content but it has reshaped our perception of what good content is.
 It is, in fact, what I refer to as a content pandemic.
 Classically a pandemic refers to a virus that has attributes like passing from species to species, affecting wide spread regions, and having an aggressive evolutionary lifecycle which makes it difficult to treat.

 We can look at mediocre content the same way.
 When we made the tools available to self-broadcast, we let the Genie out of the bottle.
+But what does this mean to the enterprise?
+On Wednesday Feb 22 edition of #Bizforum Twitter chat, we debated the Role of Content Curation in the Enterprise.
 Pepsi to Provide Free Music Downloads on Twitter.
 Pepsi will begin curating new music for fans on Twitter through a year-long partnership with the messaging platform, both companies announced Wednesday.

 The "Live for Now Music" initiative is an extension of Pepsi's recently launched "Live for Now" global campaign, will offer free music downloads, music videos and a series of pop-up concerts this summer and fall.
 Every Wednesday for the next 52 weeks, Pepsi will offer videos providing an overview of the artists, music and music news trending on Twitter that week.
 In addition, @pepsi will offer free downloads from the Amazon MP3 store for fans who follow the brand on Twitter and use the hashtag #PepsiMusicNOW in their tweets.